darrenjhsu/XSNAMD/README.md

 installed on your machine.
 This code is tested with NAMD 2.11.
 You need to know the path to executable `namd2`.

-**Note about NAMD 2.12 and 2.13**: It seems that the pre-built binary version of NAMD 2.12 and 2.13 (both multicore-CUDA and ibverbs builds) have a different behavior when its TCL script loads `XSMD.so` which generates errors regarding undefined symbols such as `Tcl_GetStringFromObj`.
+**Note about NAMD 2.12 - 2.14**: It seems that the pre-built binary version of NAMD 2.12 - 2.14 (both multicore-CUDA and ibverbs builds) have a different behavior when its TCL script loads `XSMD.so` which generates errors regarding undefined symbols such as `Tcl_GetStringFromObj`.
 To run on those versions you need to compile the NAMD from source code using the TCL library they provide.